 Ari Fox, LCSW-R

 168 West 86th St- Suite 1D, New York City, NY

 The world in which we live is an increasingly stressful place.
 There are many demands on one's time, energy and patience.
 Challenging dynamics at home, work or school can make one feel irritable, angry or out of control.
 Do you find that you bottle your anger up and when times are really tough you explode?
 Or, do you have a hard time containing your anger to the point that you are jeopardizing your relationships or career?
 Research suggests that individuals who are quick to anger are more likely to develop heart disease and are five times more likely to have an early heart attack.
 Ari Fox provides a safe and non-judgmental setting for you to speak about whatever is on your mind.

-Hal Brickman, LCSW, RCSW, CSW, MSW, CHT, BS
+Hal Brickman, LCSW, RCSW, CSW, MSW, CHT

 New York State Licensed Clinical Social Worker

 My main approach is to help my client identify situations (contexts), people, behaviors (his and others) that seem to usher in varying degrees of anger.
 My main message is that anger is an appropriate feeling to loss and frustration, but it is his learning to appropriately express anger in an adaptive manner that leads to emotional growth and the mollification of the anger itself.

 Anger is a completely normal, often healthy, emotion.
 But when it gets out of control and turns destructive, it can lead to problems at work, in your personal relationships, and in the quality of your overall life.
 You cannot avoid all the situations or people that anger you, nor can you change them, but you can learn to control your reactions to them.
 We will work to reduce the intensity of your emotions and the physiological arousal that anger causes you, through the use of strategies such as cognitive restructuring, relaxation, problem solving, improved communication, humor, and changing your environment.